TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 objects.
 These finders are queried in order to see if they know how to handle the named module.
-Meta path finders must implement a method called :meth:`~importlib.abc.MetaPathFinder.find_spec()` which takes three arguments: a name, an import path, and (optionally) a target module.
+Meta path finders must implement a method called :meth:`~importlib.abc.MetaPathFinder.find_spec()` which takes three arguments: a name, an agiza path, and (optionally) a target module.
 The meta path finder can use any strategy it wants to determine whether it can handle the named module or not.